 Soor el-Azbakeya (Book Market)

 Squeezing out of Attaba’s bustling metro station, you’ll find yourself in the middle of the Soor el-Azbakeya book market.
-More than a hundred small wooden huts with piles of books that reach up into every crevice line each passageway of this incredibly compact market whose history dates back more than a hundred years.
+Within this incredibly compact market whose history dates back more than a hundred years, you will find more than a hundred small wooden huts populated with piles of books.
 From old newspapers, early Arabic comic books, to academic books, the market has it all, and can even print you out a copy of whatever you want if they can’t manage to find what you’re looking for.

 Soor al-Azbakeya refers to the fence that once surrounded the Azbakeya Gardens where the market now stands.
 In the early 1900s, booksellers would gather around the fence and sell their books in street stalls, often having to run away from the police that would drive them away with water hoses to ruin their books.
 This game of cat and mouse between the informal booksellers and the colonial authorities trying to enforce a formalized economy on the Europeanised side of the city became emblematic of Egypt’s revolutionary struggle against the British.
 It is said that Gamal Abdel Nasser and Anwar al-Sadat along with Nobel prize-winning writer Naguib Mahfouz all brought their books from the market in their early lives.

 Another hidden-away gem of downtown Cairo is Lehnert and Landrock.
 At the turn of the twentieth century, Lehnert and Landrock were two Swiss photographers that took landscapes and portraits across the Middle East.
 The two photographer’s images became synonymous with Europe’s orientalized view of the Middle East, which remains as historical documents that tow the incredibly awkward line of being as beautiful as they are problematic.